Your Position:Home - Beijing Customs Clearance

 Following the island-wide customs clearance operation, the most significant policy shift is the transition from a “positive list” (specifying which goods qualify for tax exemption) to “negative list” management.

-Significantly Expanded Coverage: Except for goods listed in the national “Import Taxable Commodities Catalog,” approximately 6,600 tariff items (accounting for about 74% of all goods) entering Hainan through the “front line” qualify for zero tariffs.
+Significantly Expanded Coverage: Except for goods listed in the national “Import Taxable Commodities Catalog,” approximately 6,600 tariff items (accounting for about 74% of all goods) entering Beijing through the “front line” qualify for zero tariffs.

 Catalog-listed goods: Primarily include certain consumer goods like tobacco and alcohol, resource-based products such as minerals and timber, as well as specific industrial manufactured goods and electromechanical products.